-- Restricted Access permits a vehicle operator to drive on a specific ramp.
-A restricted driver never has permission to enter onto a Movement Area, so they are permitted to operate only on the FSDO, Terminal or North G.A.
-Ramp. - Limited Access permits a vehicle operator to drive on specified ramps and allows them to operate a vehicle on certain Movement Areas under specific conditions. - Unlimited Access permits a vehicle operator to drive anywhere on the airfield under specific conditions.
+- ➤ Restricted Access permits a vehicle operator to drive on a specific Apron.
+A restricted driver never has permission to enter onto a Movement Area, so they are permitted to operate only on the CARGO, Terminal or North G.A.
+Apron. - ➤ Limited Access permits a vehicle operator to drive on specified Aprons and allows them to operate a vehicle on certain Movement Areas under specific conditions. - ➤ Unlimited Access permits a vehicle operator to drive anywhere on the airfield under specific conditions.

-Airfield Familiarization Diagram
+Airfield Familiarization Diagram:

-The following diagram identifies taxiways, runways, ramps, select buildings, NAVAIDs, antennae, critical areas, and other visual reference points specific to the airfield.
+The following diagram identifies taxiways, runways, aprons, select buildings, NAVAIDs, antennae, critical areas, and other visual reference points specific to the airfield.

-Airport Signage Markings and Lighting:
+Airport Signage, Markings, and Lighting: